rage/java-programming/data/part-7/2-algorithms.md

 <!-- Tehtäväpohjassa on valmiina luokka `Kirja`, joka kuvaa numeerisen tunnuksen `id` ja nimen `nimi` sisältäviä olioita.

 Tässä tehtävässä toteutetaan peräkkäishaku- ja binäärihakualgoritmi kirjojen hakemiseen niiden numeerisen tunnuksen perusteella.
 Tehtäväpohjassa on valmiina toteutettavien metodien nimet -- tällä hetkellä kumpikin metodeista palauttaa arvon `-1` -- sekä pääohjelma, jota voi käyttää metodien testaamiseen. -->
 In the exercise template you'll find the class `Book`, ready for use.
-The class describes objects with an numeric id `id` and a name `name`.
+The class describes objects with a numeric id `id` and a name `name`.

 In this exercise you will implement linear search and binary search algorithms for searching for books by their numeric id.
-In the exercise template you'll find the names of the of methods to be implemented ready for you -- at the moment these method always return -1 -- you'll also find the Main method ready to be used for testing your methods.
+In the exercise template you'll find the names of the methods to be implemented ready for you -- at the moment these method always return -1 -- you'll also find the Main method ready to be used for testing your methods.

 <!-- <h2>Peräkkäishaku</h2>